bjmeier/CarND_project5/README.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

 Here's a link to my video result.
-This video was generated a a rate slightly greater than 3 frames per second on a laptop c an Intel 7th Generation i5 core.
+This video was generated a a rate slightly greater than 3 frames per second on a laptop with an Intel 7th Generation i5 core.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/5PX58LZ7aZQ/0.jpg)](http://www.youtube.com/watch?v=5PX58LZ7aZQ "Project Video")